How to sue as a consumer

 A claim is started by a Claimant who uses a Claim Form which includes a Particulars of Claim, (a separate Particulars of Claim document can be used together with the Claim Form.)
 The Particulars of Claim must contain certain information.
 See Consumer Case Examples for examples.

-The Claim Form and Particulars of Claim are then served on the Defendant by post or other method together with details of the hearing date.
+The Claim Form and Particulars of Claim are then served on the Defendant by post or another method together with details of the hearing date.

 As it is not necessary for the Defendant to file a Defence the Claimant cannot apply for Judgment simply because no Defence is received.